Eating Deli Meats During Your Pregnancy: Is it Safe?

 More than likely you have heard someone share their advice about not eating deli meats while pregnant.
 You have probably heard others share personal stories about eating deli meats and everything turning out fine.

-You don’t need to panic if you are pregnant, have been eating deli meats and discovered that you shouldn’t have.
+You don’t need to panic if you are pregnant, have been eating deli meats and discovered you shouldn’t have.
 The probabilities are in your favor that nothing has happened.
-When it comes to deli meats it is important that you know that the likelihood of being exposed to Listeria is low.
-On the flip side, you need to know that if your developing baby is exposed to Listeria it is devastating.
+When it comes to deli meats it is important you know the likelihood of being exposed to Listeria is low.
+On the flip side, you need to know that if your developing baby is exposed to Listeria it can be devastating.